artbrock/artbrock.com/_posts/2015-06-01-designing-for-social-flows-designing-incentives.md

 - incentives
 - culture
 ---

-\nFind my contribution to Chapter 6 of <a href="/blog/designing-social-flows-chapter-6-designing-incentives">Designing for Social Flows</a> on Designing Incentives.
-It is still pending final edits and publication with <a href="http://www.triarchypress.net/jean-russell.html">Triarchy Press</a>:&nbsp;</p>\nPersonally, I wanted the book title to be "Designing Social Flows…" but others felt that was a bit to heavy handed. :)</p>
+Find my contribution to Chapter 6 of <a href="/blog/designing-social-flows-chapter-6-designing-incentives">Designing for Social Flows</a> on Designing Incentives.
+It is still pending final edits and publication with <a href="http://www.triarchypress.net/jean-russell.html">Triarchy Press</a>:&nbsp;

+Personally, I wanted the book title to be "Designing Social Flows…" but others felt that was a bit to heavy handed. :)